emaicus/Rangers-and-Ruffians/male_races.md

 **Standings:** Orcs distrust all races save goblins, who they are close friends with.
 #### Abilities:
 ##### Combat Abilities:
   * **Bellow**: On your turn, you may unleash a mighty bellow.
-Weak flows may flee, others are disadvantaged if they don't pass their saving throw.
+Weak flows may flee, others are disadvantaged if they don't pass an inner fire saving throw.
   * **Thunderous Blow**: Once every three turns, roll double the dice for your attack.

 ##### Advantages: